 Step one:

-First, coat both sides of the frozen steaks with the oil (or butter), salt and pepper.
+First, coat both sides of the frozen steak with the oil (or butter), salt and pepper (or other seasonings of your choice).

 Step two: